weatherforce/helm-csi-rclone/README.md

 ## Development

-To build a new image:
+To build a new image (with the latest rclone version):

 * Update the version in the `VERSION` file
 * run `make image`